jeromel05/ML_Project2_Road/README.md

 The src folder contains the main python file "run.py" that yields a .csv file with our best predictions You can find all the neural networks in the path : /ML_Project2_Road/scripts/utilities/network.py.
 The other files in the folder utilities are all the functions we used to modularize the code in the project.
 The 'models' and 'results' are just empty folders you have to create in order to save files later.
+If a weights file is to be used, it has to be placed in the models folder.

 ## Guide to use the google colab
 If you do not have acces to a GPU, we also have a repository in Google Colab where a GPU is accessible, all the data files are already uploaded